webfolderio/cdp4j/README.md

 Logging
 -------
-slf4j 1.x, log4j 1.x and custom Console logger is supported.
+slf4j 1.x, log4j 1.x, JUL and custom Console logger is supported.

 __Note:__ Please let us know if your preferred logging library is not listed.